Try ChatGPT to First Understand Program Code & Error Messages

 Another nice feature of using this system is ChatGPT can retain your sessions.
 This means you can come back and look at your conversation, resume, or even regenerate another response.
 In other words, you could use it as a repository of code sample explanations.

-By default the system will retain your session and show it on the left side.
-To the right of each entry are a pencil icon and trash can.
+The system will retain and show your session on the left side by default.
+A pencil icon and a trash can are to the right of each entry.
 These allow you to edit the chat title to a more meaningful name instead of the first portion of your initial prompt.
 You can also delete sessions.

 While the service is still free, I’d encourage you to try it.
 Although I used coding examples and error codes, you can ask just about anything.
 The worst that can happen is it will tell you it can’t provide an answer.
 Or, maybe you realize gluten-free focaccia isn’t appetizing.

-Just remember like all information, you want to trust but verify.
-It’s not perfect, but the more you use it, the more you learn how to work with it.
+Just remember, like all information, you want to trust but verify.
+These tools are not perfect, but the more you use them, the more you learn how to work with them.